Vic Fontaine: "His Way"

 Several people were interviewed for the part, including Tom Jones, Robert Goulet, and Jerry Vale.
 Meanwhile, Behr and a friend attended a memorabilia show at the Beverly Garland Hotel in North Hollywood, where James Darren was signing autographs.
 Darren had not wanted to attend the event, but had been convinced otherwise.
 Behr thought he was so charming that he wanted to talk to him about the role on the spot, but his friend talked him out of it as he was worried that Darren would think he was insane.
 Surma got in touch with Darren at Behr's prompting.
 Darren initially rejected the role three times, thinking that a real singer playing a role as a singer, is too "on the nose".
 Darren's agent eventually convinced him to actually read the script.
 He loved playing the character while reading it ten times to absorb the personality enough to avoid having to memorize lines.
 He later called it a "dream come true".

 Darren came in for casting and began talking about knowing where to source the appropriate tuxedos, and that he could wear a pair of Dean Martin's shoes that he owned.
 During the course of the meeting, Behr became convinced that Darren was already performing the Fontaine piece, having moved into it seamlessly in conversation.
-Darren had deliberately avoiding simply reading the script at rehearsal, as he disliked doing cold reads; instead, he was intentionally improvising lines that he thought that the character would say.
+Darren had deliberately avoided simply reading the script at rehearsal, as he disliked doing cold reads; instead, he was intentionally improvising lines that he thought that the character would say.
 Yet he did so in a way that he recalls prompting Behr to say, "Man, it's funny, I wrote a line just like that for Vic."
 After Darren left, Behr excitedly told the other writers how good he was, but that perhaps they should still see other actors.
 Producer Hans Beimler replied, "Are you out of your mind?
 What are you talking about?
 Vic Fontaine was just in the room.
 There's no question, there's no question!
 He's the guy!"

 Darren was subsequently hired for the role.
 He thought that Fontaine was a combination of Martin and Frank Sinatra, and found that a mention by the character to traveling with that duo to Vegas in the "His Way" script caused him to think about the past, as he had travelled with Sinatra, Jr. and Nancy Sinatra in Sinatra's private plane to Las Vegas to see Sinatra and Martin play at the Sands Hotel and Casino on several occasions.
 At the time, Darren was unsure whether it was to be a recurring role or not, but had enjoyed the experience.
 Fontaine is in the final episode of the season, "Tears of the Prophets", and several episodes throughout season seven.